 Nitrate is a salt comprised of nitric acid, and different alcohols, as well as esters, are sometimes referred to as nitric acid.
 Nitrate ions have a molecular mass of 63, and they are comprised of one nitrogen atom linked with three exactly the same oxygen atoms.
 Take note that nitrates are different from nitrites, which are salts made from nitrous acids, not nitric acid.
-Organic compounds which contain the nitro functional group are referred to as nitro compounds.
+Organic compounds that contain the nitro functional group are referred to as nitro compounds.
 Nitrate ions can be quite dangerous and toxic, and it affects humans through the process of nitrate toxicosis – a condition where iron atoms found in the blood’s hemoglobin are oxidized and become unable to carry oxygen.

 Nitrates are rather commonly found in large deposits, especially deposits of nitratine.
 These nitratine deposits act as major fonts of sodium nitrate, also known as Chile Saltpeter.
 Nitrites are made by bacteria, and the nitrate compounds that this bacteria produces were historically used for gunpowder and produced by fermentation.
 Nitrates are also used in fertilizer because of their biodegradable properties and their high solubility.
 The primary nitrate fertilizers include calcium salts, potassium, ammonium, and sodium.
 Nitric acid is also produced during lightning strikes, owing to the interactions between water vapor and nitrogen dioxide.